 Jaco van der Vaart - Lives and works in Delft, the Netherlands

-There used to be a time in which everything seemed to be related.
-Science, Religion, Magic, and Art were seamlessly integrated.
-Ever since the Enlightenment, we have split up reality in increasingly elaborated disciplines.
-Nowadays, there are specialties like cardiology besides neurosurgery, painting next to video arts.
+There used to be a time when everything seemed interrelated; religion, arts and sciences were seamlessly integrated.
+Ever since the Enlightenment, we have split reality into increasingly elaborate disciplines.

-There are advantages in categorizing the world in this manner.
-It's a way to partly control the chaos.
-However, at the same time you lose something too.
-The wonderful imagines of the artist Jaco van der Vaart from Delft show us that reality is not as neatly organised and static as our created classification likes us too believe.
-Just the opposite.
-His poetic sculptures express a continual movement, a transformation, and show everything is connected in a natural way.
+There are advantages in categorising the world in this manner.
+It's a way to partly control the chaos; however, you lose something too.
+Jaco van der Vaart shows us that reality is not as neatly organised and static as our classifications like us to believe.
+His poetic sculptures express a continual movement, a transformation, showing us everything is connected naturally.

-The sculptures of Van der Vaart remind us intuitively how beautiful and mysterious life is: progressively transforming, full of unexpected bonds, intangible.
-In spite of all our knowledge and categorizing.
+Van der Vaart reminds us intuitively how beautiful and mysterious life is.
+Progressively transforming, full of unexpected unions and essentially intangible.
+Despite all our knowledge and categorising.